kermitt2/entity-fishing/doc/restAPI.rst

 All these RESTful services are available through Cross-origin resource sharing (CORS), allowing clients, such as web browser and server to interact in a flexible manner with cross-origin request.

-NERD text processing
+(N)ERD query processing
-********************
+***********************

-The NERD text processing service takes as input a JSON structured query and returns the JSON query enriched with a list of identified and, when possible, disambiguated entities.
+The NERD query processing service takes as input a JSON structured query and returns the JSON query enriched with a list of identified and, when possible, disambiguated entities.

-The NERD service can be applied on 4 types of input:
+The NERD service can be applied on 4 types of input content:
  * **text**, provided as JSON string value, for example one or several paragraphs of natural language,
  * **search query**, provided as JSON string value, corresponding to several search terms used together and which can possibly be disambiguated when associated,
  * **weighted vector of terms**, provided by a structured JSON array, where each term will be disambiguated, when possible, in the context of the complete vector - weighted vector of term is a very common structure used in information retrieval, clustering and classification.
  * **PDF document**, provided as multipart data with the JSON query string.

 One and only one input type is mandatory in a query, otherwise an HTTP error 400 is returned (see response status codes below).
-Multiple inputs are not possible in a single request.
+Combining multiple inputs in a single request is currently not supported.

 Supported languages